cbarlin/advanced-record-utils/CONTRIBUTING.md

  * Generated code always takes priority for readability over the processor itself
    * It may be useful to think: "It's 2am, I've had 2 hours sleep, and there is a bug in prod which is why I'm reading the generated code"...
    * Complex branching logic could also be refactored into a different `RecordVisitor`
+ * A gentle preference for for-loops over streams, but emphasis is on *gentle* (i.e. don't make your life hard for it)
+ * A gentle preference for `final` modifiers to be used when poissible

 While this may cause issues because there isn't a concrete "style guide", it should avoid most issues.
-I'm aware some of the code in `utils-processor-core` isn't exactly styled nicely either, but auto formatters frustrate me to no end.
+I'm aware some of the code in `aru-processor-core` isn't exactly styled nicely either, but auto formatters frustrate me to no end.
 Hopefully most contributions are `RecordBuilder`s where the logic is a lot simpler and are self-contained.

 ## Wrapping examples